-A LinkedIn B2B Technology Buying Survey - EMEA 20/21
+A LinkedIn B2B Technology Buying Survey - LATAM 20/21

 in Marketing Solutions

+Introduction The Age of Agility

 Introduction

-2020 propelled us into a continued state of change, with analysts now predicting that business resiliency will be the key differentiator of the 2020s.
+2020 propelled us into a new normal, with analysts now predicting that business resiliency will be the key differentiator of the 2020s.
 Unsurprisingly, the pandemic has impacted every aspect of life.
 Volatile market forces and shifts in technology usage and adoption has pushed technology providers towards a new era of innovation: a desire for both reliability and innovation, end-user elevation and a need to build relationships with an expanded buyer committee.

 Those who are prepared, agile and responsive to change have the chance to not only survive, but thrive.

 This is the Age of Agility.

-"Although this year has taught us that no business is 100 percent resilient, those fortified by digital technology are more resilient and more capable of transforming when faced with sweeping changes like those we are experiencing."
-Satya Nadella CEO.
-Microsoft Microsoft Annual Report 2020 Across Europe, the Middle East and Africa (EMEA), the LinkedIn team has witnessed tech marketers seize the opportunities on offer.
+Across Latin America, the LinkedIn team has witnessed tech marketers seize the opportunities on offer.
 We see technology as a catalyst for change, a powerful tool that can accelerate how businesses differentiate from competitors, adapt to customer needs, and remain resilient in the face of global disruptive forces.
-In its seventh year, the LinkedIn Tech Buyer Survey is one of the largest research surveys of B2B technology buying and decision making.
-This report lays out a new and dynamic landscape in EMEA, delving deeper into five key trends for technology marketers.
+In its seventh year, the LinkedIn Tech Buyer Survey is one of the largest research surveys of B2B technology buying and decision-making.
+This report lays out a new and dynamic landscape in Latin America, delving deeper into five key trends for technology marketers.
 These insights can fundamentally support you to protect and grow your businesses in the Age of Agility.